CarmeTeam/Carme-Docu/InstallDoc/README.md

 ## How to customize the config file

-You can customize the config file, `/opt/Carme/CarmeConfig.start`, if needed.
+`bash config.sh` creates and customizes the config file `/opt/Carme/CarmeConfig.start`.
+If advanced customization is needed, you can manually do so.

-Below we show all the variables:
+Below we show all the config file variables:

 **USER/ADMIN**